 What is a commissary / production kitchen account?

-If you run a production kitchen, CPU, warehouse, wholesale business, etc. a commissary account in MarketMan, will help you with everything you need to manage, inventory wise.
+If you run a production kitchen, CPU, warehouse, wholesale business, etc. a commissary account in MarketMan, will help you with everything you need to manage and track inventory.

-MarketMan will allow you to easily manage your own production, ordering, and inventory, while simultaneously managing your customers' orders and requests.
+MarketMan Commissary allows you to easily manage your own production, ordering, and inventory, while simultaneously managing your customers' orders and requests.

 Each step below is hyperlinked with corresponding articles to help you along the way.
 If you need anything at all please reach out to us at email@example.com